violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/off-ramping/index.md

 - [Amtrak Gift Card (via Bitrefill)](https://www.bitrefill.com/us/en/gift-cards/amtrak-usa/){:target="_blank"} - Since I service clients in numerous cities clustered along Amtrak lines on the United States' East Coast, this is a particularly convenient off-ramp for me and I imagine other <abbr title="Train Me To You">TMTY</abbr> providers would want to know about it, too.
 - [Lyft Gift Card](https://www.bitrefill.com/us/en/gift-cards/lyft-usa/){:target="_blank"} or [Uber Gift Card](https://www.bitrefill.com/us/en/gift-cards/uber-usa/){:target="_blank"} (via Bitrefill) - For the obvious reasons.

-You can also find gift cards for other common sex worker needs, including airline and hotel bookings.
+You can also find gift cards for other common sex worker needs, including airline and hotel bookings, at gift card off-ramping sites like these.
 However, remember that the gift card economy is still actually part of the fiat economy.
 When possible, it's best to avoid converting your cryptocurrency back to fiat currency, whether to avoid privacy incursions or simply due to the inconvenience.
 That's where [specialty services](#use-specialty-exchange-service-providers) come in.

 ## Use specialty exchange service providers